frederic-perez/AmE-dictionary/data/dictionary.md

 __you can say that again__ _idiom_ I agree completely; what you said is especially true. _A: "Wow, that exam was brutally difficult."
 B: "You can say that again!
 It was the hardest test I've ever taken."_
 __you name it__ _idiom_ :dart::three: You say _you name it_, usually after or before a list, to show that you are talking about a very wide range of things. _Pickled cucumbers, jam, pickled berries, tomatoes; you name it, they've got it._ _Foo, bar, baz—you name it._
 __you scratch my back, I'll scratch yours__ _idiom_ If you help me, I will help you.
+__you've got a point there__ _idiom_ Your point of view or opinion makes sense. _A: "It's snowing—should we really go out for ice cream?"
+B: "Hmm, you've got a point there."_
 __your eyes are bigger than your stomach__ _idiom_ You want more food than you can eat.
 __your face sounds familiar__ _?_ :es: _tu cara me suena_
 __your mileage may vary__